Marmicode

 TL;DR

-There’s a new schematic to generate Single Component Angular Modules.
+There’s a to generate Single Component Angular Modules.

 yarn add @wishtack/schematics